lyrrra/latin101/translation4.md

 When the Greeks could not seize Troy for ten years, Epeus made the wooden horse of amazing size.

-Menelaus, Ulixēs, Diomedes, Thessander, Sthenelus, Acamas, Thoas, Machaon, Neoptolemus are gathered in it.
+Menelaus, Ulixēs, Diomedes, Thessander, Sthenelus, Acamas, Thoas, Machaon, Neoptolemus were gathered in it.

-And they wrote on the horse, "The Greeks give a gift to Minerva", they moved their tents to Tenedos.
+And they wrote on the horse, "The Greeks give a gift to Minerva", and they moved their tents to Tenedos.

-When the Trojans saw it, the enemies were thought to go away; Priamus ordered the horse to be led in the temple of Minerva.
+When the Trojans saw it, they judged that the enemies had gone away; Priamus ordered the horse to be led in the temple of Minerva.

-When the prophet Cassandra said the horse held enemies, faith did not give it and they placed the horse in front of the temple.
+When the prophet Cassandra said the horse held enemies, trust was not given to her and they placed the horse in front of the temple.

-The Greeks went out the gate and killed the guards and conquered Troy.
+The Greeks went out the gate and killed the guards of the gate and conquered Troy.